pytoccaz/ansible_azure/README.md

 <!--end collection content-->

-### Credits
+## Credits
-This program is inspired by and contains code snippets from Andrii Bilorus'azure.azcollection.azure_rm_storageshare module.
+This program is inspired by and contains code snippets from Andrii Bilorus' `azure.azcollection.azure_rm_storageshare` module.

-It alse contains documentation fragments from Matt Davis'azure.azcollection.azure module.
+It alse contains documentation fragments from Matt Davis' `azure.azcollection.azure` module.